banjopickin/women_workforce/README.md

 Women in this category are more likely to be raised in rich families.
 Their spouses work about 50 hours a week.
 They tend to be more conservative and religious.

+In conclusion, women's highest earned degree, spouse's working hours, family's socioeconomic background and the age when having first child are the key factors to determine women's employment status.

 ## Method